timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 ![](/go-remote-dll-process-injection/example-1-netstat.png)

-## As you can see, our l33t haxor script injected itself into the target process and the shellcode was executed.
-Notepad is trying to reach out to a IP on the interweb, the POC script worked...
+## As you can see, our l33t haxor script injected shellcode into the target process using `OpenProcess`, `VirtualAllocEx` , `WriteProcessMemory` , `CreateRemoteThread`, and `CloseHandle`.
+Notepad is sending SYN packets for a 3 way handshake.
+The POC script worked...

 ## Ok, cool.
 We know that we can make notepad run a reverse tcp shell payload by injecting shellcode.
-But this post is on injecting DLLs, wh4t the h3ck Tims, lets get this going, why you wasting my tim3s, could be doing something kewl right now...
+But this post is on injecting DLLs

 **This second example is going to teach us how to inject a DLL into a process's memory using C++**